IrynaYe/cardano-docs.iohk.io/_docs/cardano/transactions.md

 # Transactions in Cardano SL

-You can think of transactions in Cardano SL as entities that consist of list of inputs and a list of outputs.
+You can think of transactions in Cardano SL as entities that consist of a list of inputs and a list of outputs.
 Outputs of a transaction can later be used as inputs for another transaction.

 Every node (except for SPV, or lightweight nodes) in the network